Friday, December 22, 2023

 On Monday morning, Tho waits for Lam to meet him outside his house but after ten minutes, he still hasn't appeared.
 Even after calling his name, Lam doesn't come out of his house, so Tho leaves for school.
 Lam doesn't show up at school either.
 After school and a pick-up game of soccer, Tho asks Lam's sister, Mai if Lam is fine.
 She tells him that Lam and An have gone to visit a sick uncle at his farm.
 However, Tho knows Mai is not telling the truth.
 Since the Communist takeover, people from their neighborhood just disappear.
 Sometimes one person or two, or even a family.
 Boys who come of age are conscripted into the Communist army, so to avoid this fate, they are sent away by their families.
 Tho knows Lam and An are gone and will not be returning.

-So when Tho sees two soldiers banging on Lam's family's door, he tells them that soldiers have already come to take away An.
+When Tho sees two soldiers banging on Lam's family's door, he tells them that soldiers have already come to take away An.
 Vu overhears this and admonishes Tho for doing this, telling him that he will be punished instead.
 Vu is also worried because he is almost eighteen and will be conscripted soon.
 In an attempt to prevent this, Vu wants Tho to chop off his trigger finger.
 Fortunately, they are stopped by their father.

 A year later, in May 1981, Tho is now a year older.
 Tho knows that the disappearing furniture is an indication that his parents are trying to earn money for his passage out of Vietnam.
-With the disappearance of Mr. Binh, Tho's parents take him to his mother's sister, his Aunt Linh's who has learned that a boat is leaving near her village.
+With the disappearance of Mr. Binh, Tho's parents take him to his mother's sister, his Aunt Linh, who has learned that a boat is leaving near her village.
+Linh's husband and their five oldest children have already fled Vietnam.
+Only Aunt Linh and her youngest son, Phat remain.
 Tho's mother gives him a plastic bag with a pair of shorts, a T-shirt with a gold chain sewn into the hem.
 He is also given his Uncle Quang's address in America.
+To travel to Linh's home, Tho and his mother make the journey of over two hundred kilometers, first taking a long bus ride, then making two ferry crossings.

 After a feast of roasted pig, vermicelli and spring rolls, Tho and his mother, along with Phat, are led by Aunt Linh to the back of the house which faces the river.
 With a full moon to see by, they board a small boat, along with six other people.
 After a long trip, Phat docks the boat and Tho and the others quietly board a larger boat.
 Phat waves good-bye to Tho, who never was able to hug and say good-bye to his mother.

 Tho's journey to escape Vietnam has begun, as the larger boat travels towards the sea.
 Tho falls asleep but when he awakes in the morning he vomits in the boat.
 He is astonished to see Mai and her parents in the boat.
 She tells him her mother found out about the boat from his mother.
 For Tho, having Mai and her parents with him makes him feel less lonely and that someone will be there to help him.
 But his journey is only beginning.
-It will test Tho's courage and resiliency as he encounters pirates, hunger, death and even the loss of friends made.
+It will test Tho's courage and resiliency as he encounters pirates, hunger, death and even the loss of friends.

 Discussion